 Library staff reserves the right to:

-The Library is not allowed to let people plug into the OWLSnet network with personal laptop computers.
+Patrons are not allowed to plug into OWLSnet with their personal laptop computers.

 In addition, computers users at the Library will see this Policy statement every time they log on to the computers and will have to accept the terms before they can proceed.
 The wording is slightly different from the regular policy to accommodate space issues in the computer display.